Launch fewer, bigger, better products.

 Results:

-Repeat Purchase: Repeat purchase rate pacing with sales growth, indicating customer loyalty.
+Repeat Purchase: RPR pacing with sales growth, indicating customer loyalty

 Scope: Innovation Strategy, Product Strategy, Product Development, Launch